Before making an application

 Yes, however where groups can reclaim VAT costs, for example parish councils, we may expect that the grant is either paid net of VAT or that any VAT subsequently reclaimed will be repayable to the fund as a condition of funding.

 We recognise that this is an important need in the voluntary sector and we always encourage donors to consider this when creating a fund.
-Many of our grant schemes can support organisational running costs and where this is not the case it will be detailed in the scheme guidance notes.
+Many of our grant schemes can support a contribution towards overheads and where this is not the case it will be detailed in the scheme guidance notes.

 Can you visit my project or can I meet with you to tell you about our work?

-We may visit your project during the assessment stage of the application to undertake an assessment but generally speaking our assessments are carried out by telephone.
+We may visit your project during the assessment stage of the application to undertake an assessment but generally speaking, our assessments are carried out by telephone.
 We do not usually visit projects in the pre-application stage as we cannot offer this to all potential applicants due to limited resources, although we may choose to visit where this will be helpful to us.
-We do have regular ‘meet the funder’ events and these will be openly advertised through our newsletters and on our website.
+We do have monthly ‘Drop-In’ sessions and attend many of the Funding Fairs in our area, and these are openly advertised through our newsletters and on our website.
 We may also choose to visit selected projects to assist us in gathering intelligence to inform our grant making programmes.

 We do accept applications from CICs but these will be subject to greater scrutiny.
 This is because we cannot fund activity which is not charitable.
-We would not normally provide funding for the general running costs of a CIC.
+We are not able to provide funding for general running costs of a CIC.

-Further details about our expectations of a CIC can be found here.
+Further details about our expectations of a CIC can be found here – Appendix B Additional criteria for CICs (updated April 2025)

-We are a Community Benefit Society, can we apply?
+We are a Community Benefit Society (CBS), can we apply?

 We do accept applications from CBSs but these will be subject to greater scrutiny.
 This is because we cannot fund activity which is not charitable.
 We would not normally provide funding for the general running costs of a CBS.

-Further details about our expectations of a CBS can be found here.
+Further details about our expectations of a CBS can be found here – Appendix D Additional Criteria for CBS’s (updated April 2025)

 Do we have to be a registered charity to apply?